Multiplicity-free representations of algebraic groups: Proof of Theorem

 Consider a term $(d_1-a,0, \ldots, 0) \otimes (j_2, d_2-j_2+j_3, \ldots, d_l-j_l+j_{l+1})$ and apply Pieri's formula \ref{pieri}.
 In order for $\rho = (d_1 - a_1 + a_2, \ldots,d_l-a_l+a_{l+1})$ to appear as a summand, there must exist non-negative integers $c_1, \ldots, c_{l+1}$ whose sum is $d_1-a$ and such that the following equalities hold:

-Combine terms as follows.
+Call these equations $1,\ldots ,l$, and combine them as follows.
 First cancel the terms $d_i$ appearing on both sides of equations $2, \ldots, l.$ Add the first two of the resulting equations, then the first three, etc. Listing the first equation followed by the results of the additions we obtain:

 Add these equations to get

 As $b =\sum_{i=2}^{l+1} j_i$, $\sum_1^{l+1}c_i = d_1-a$, and $\sum_1^{l+1}a_i = x$, this reduces to

 And as $a+b = x$, this simplifies to $(l+1)c_1 = (l+1)(d_1-a_1),$ which is a contradiction since $c_1 \ge 0$ while the right side is negative (by our assumption $a_1>d_1$). \hal